stevesch/atom-waves/README.md

 # Building and Running

-To get up-and-running for M5Atom on Arduino:
+To get up-and-running for M5 ATOM on Arduino:
 - Set board to "ESP32 Pico Kit"
 - Install "M5Atom" and "FastLED" libraries
 - Select serial port connected to your board
 - Set upload speed to 115200

 Platform.io users:
-- Install "M5Atom" and "FaseLED" libraries
+- Install "M5Atom" and "FastLED" libraries
 - Choose "build and upload" from the tasks (all configuration is already be set in platformio.ini)